ssilverman/QNEthernet/README.md

   it will default to 1.
 If the new capacity is smaller than the number of items in the queue then all the oldest packets will get dropped.
 * `size()`: Returns the total size of the received packet data.
+* `totalReceiveCount()`: Returns the total number of received packets, including dropped packets, since reception was started.
+Note that this is the count at the layer above the driver.
 * `operator bool()`: Tests if the socket is listening.
 * `static constexpr int maxSockets()`: Returns the maximum number of UDP sockets.